meik99/cloud-computing/README.md

   path: repository/pipeline/tasks/test-demo-app/task.sh
 ```

-Our tests run on a minimal linux instance, task.sh installs the demo app and runs the tests.
+The task.sh installs the demo app and runs the tests.

-The build and push task described in [build-and-push/task.yaml](pipeline/tasks/build-and-push/task.yaml) runs a docker image (not made by us) that builds and pushes the demo app to Docker Hub.
+The build and push task described in [build-and-push/task.yaml](pipeline/tasks/build-and-push/task.yaml) runs a Docker image, that builds and pushes the demo app to Docker Hub.
+This image is already available and is specifically made to allow the use of Docker commands inside a Docker container.

 ## Operator